 - Huge project delays can rack up financing costs.

 - Undiscovered mistakes can cause injuries or even fatalities.

 I’ve seen seemingly innocent assumptions throw entire projects off the rails.
 Just one example: I saw a pipe wrongly sized and installed underwater.
 The pipe was 50 feet below ground and stretched over a mile.
 That mistake put the project on ice and led to years of turmoil – not to mention a couple of engineers losing their jobs.

 #2 Occam’s razor

-If two answers are equally likely to be true, the answer making fewer assumptions is probably true.
-This is Occam’s razor in a nutshell.
+If two answers seem equally likely, the one with fewer assumptions is probably the winner.
+That’s Occam’s razor in a nutshell.

-To pull this off, first, define your problem in its most simple terms.
-Then, find the most simple theory or framework fitting your problem, and use it.
-Your choice will set the foundation for how simple or complex your design will become.
-I suggest focusing on simplicity in the following design areas:
+To pull this off, first define your problem as simply as you can.
+Then, find the simplest theory or framework that fits, and run with it.
+Your choice will set the tone for how simple or complex your design ends up being.
+Focus on simplicity in these areas:

 - Design approach